Colombo Dockyard

-Colombo Dockyard PLC (CDPLC) is a ship building company in Sri Lanka and it is based in Colombo.
-It has built both military and civilian vessels for both local and overseas clients.
+Colombo Dockyard PLC (CDPLC) is a ship building company based in Colombo, Sri Lanka.
+The company specializes in the construction of both military and civilian vessels on behalf of clients in Sri Lanka and international markets.

 History

-Colombo Dockyard, established its operations in 1974 and is one of Sri Lanka's engineering facilities in the business of ship repair, ship building, heavy engineering and offshore engineering.
-It is situated within the Port of Colombo, thus having the benefits of a deep water harbor.
+Colombo Dockyard established its operations in 1974 and is one of Sri Lanka's engineering facilities in the business of ship repair, ship building, heavy engineering and offshore engineering.
+It is situated within the Port of Colombo, which is a deep-water harbor.